Description

 'The compound annual growth rate isn't a true return rate, but rather a representational figure.
 It is essentially a number that describes the rate at which an investment would have grown if it had grown the same rate every year and the profits were reinvested at the end of each year.
 In reality, this sort of performance is unlikely.
 However, CAGR can be used to smooth returns so that they may be more easily understood when compared to alternative investments.'

-• The annual performance (CAGR) over 5 years of BUG Permanent Portfolio Strategy is 10.1%, which is larger, thus better compared to the benchmark AGG (0.1%) in the same period.
+• The annual performance (CAGR) over 5 years of BUG Permanent Portfolio Strategy is 9.5%, which is higher, thus better compared to the benchmark AGG (-0.3%) in the same period.

 Volatility: